 (g) dividing, recording and strictly enforcing the time allocated for a hearing between the parties (a stop clock arbitration).

+Note for this section:

-Note: Subsections (1) and (2) are substantially the same as Art 17 of the Model Law.
+Subsections (1) and (2) are substantially the same as Art 17 of the Model Law.
 There is no equivalent to subsection (3) in the Model Law.

 17A.
 Conditions for granting interim measures (cf. Model Law Art 17A)